 image

-Her working life then took her to Rome where she met Daniela Vacca, with whom she was able to hone her technique for ceramics and glazes.
-It was during the four years in the studio of this Roman ceramicist and artist that Marie-José began to realise that an important chapter of her life was by now coming to an end, as the call to take up a creative career became ever more pressing and insistent.
-Marie-José senses in ceramics an organic contact with the primitive essence of the earth, capable of completely overturning her rational and intellectual inclinations.
-“In my work it is clay that guides me.
-You have always to be there in the moment with what you are doing and creating, to achieve total communion with the material”, the artist says.
-Her manual work allows her to convey emotions through the creation of three-dimensional objects that demand involvement of multiple senses.
-They are the result of both methodical processing of ideas and concepts, and momentary and irrational intuitions.
+Professional life then took her to Rome, where she met Daniela Vacca, with whom she was able to hone her technical skills in ceramics and glazes.
+It was during those four years spent in the studio of the Roman ceramic artist that it dawned on Marie-José that an important chapter of her life was coming to an end, leaving room for the development of a stirring creative urge.
+Marie-José feels, working on in ceramics, an organic contact with the primitive essence of the earth, capable of completely suspending her rational and intellectual soul.
+"In my work, it is the clay that guides me.
+You have always to be present in what you are doing and creating, achieving a complete oneness with the material," explains the artist.
+Her manual work allows her to convey emotions through the creation of three-dimensional objects that require the involvement of several senses, as they are the result both of the methodical processing of ideas and concepts, and of momentary and irrational intuitions.

 image